Huber Matos affair: Trial

 Five captains and eleven lieutenants who had protested his arrest were tried with him.
 On the first day of the trial, 11 December, Matos testified that he had discussed the appointment of communists to the government with officers who shared his anti-communist sentiments, but had engaged in no conspiracy against the government.
 On 13 December, Raúl Castro testified that Matos was trying to foster disunity by raising "the phantom of communism".
 Testifying the next day, Castro delivered a seven-hour speech accusing Matos and the others of campaigning against the revolution and "indirectly" promoting the interests of the United States, large landowners, and supporters of Batista and the dictatorship in the Dominican Republic.
 The prosecution asked for the death sentence.
 On 15 December, the court found Matos guilty of counter-revolutionary activity and sentenced him to twenty years in prison.
 He served the first six and a half years of his sentence at the Isla de la Juventud prison, where Castro had been imprisoned in 1953, and the remainder in Havana's La Cabaña Prison.
 According to Matos:

 Matos served his full term and was released from prison on 21 October 1979.

 Political consolidation

 The controversy surrounding Huber Matos' arrest was only a signal for the trend of larger political consolidation around Fidel Castro.
-By October Raul Castro was appointed head of the army.
+By October Raúl Castro was appointed head of the army.
 Shortly after the government would reorganize trade unions and ordered the dismissal of any university faculty that criticized the government.
 By mid-1960 very few independent organizations existed inside of Cuba outside of the Catholic Church.
 Oppositional voices within government institutions were regularly fired or excluded from decision making.

+Print unions also began demanding that newspapers put tag-lines ("coletillas") after articles they disagreed with.
+Soon after this implementation, printers unions would outright seize newspapers, and allow them to be nationalized.